alran/ctf-writeups/pages/qrtime.md

 converted_image.write 'qrstuff.jpg'
 ```

-Our last step was to bring in a ruby library called 'zbar' to decode the QR shown in our newly created images.
+Our last step was to bring in a ruby library called [zbar](https://github.com/willglynn/ruby-zbar) to decode the QR shown in our newly created images.
 We played
 with multiple libraries as part of this process, but desperately wanted to reduce our number of dependencies.